Chapter Twelve – Family

 Familial love needs sun, like fertilizer, because it’s full of shit.
 The microbes propagate and the fools replicate; good and bad and all in between, progress abridged, if not empty; pools of petals float pass the row of windows and I sit gazing beguiled by the shimmy of shine and the latent fondness dressed in the onus of concern.

 Have you ever thought about the biology of love between family?
 I have.
-Nurturing doesn’t necessarily mean love and affection and all those positive emotions that ooze into benevolent virtue; oftentimes can be testing grounds for a spawn of antagonism and apathy; a toxic mass of goo that corrodes a person at the core.
+Nurturing doesn’t necessarily mean love and affection and all those positive emotions that ooze into benevolent virtue.
+Oftentimes it can be testing grounds for a spawn of antagonism and apathy—a toxic mass of goo that corrodes a person at their core.

 “I have her books, her journals, her photographs, and paintings—” The mother releases a loud breath of air.
 “I can’t leave mom here alone.
 Hospice stopped coming thanks to the president and the changes in Medicare.
 The government isn’t helping us old folks anymore.
 I can’t leave mom.
 She won’t let me, even if I wanted to.
 She’s a stubborn old woman and so am I.” More fake laughter.
 “The government’s cut our social security.
 I’m barely surviving as it is.
 Food’s so much more expensive.
 Prescriptions are outrageous.
 I get no help from family.
 I don’t know what I’ll do when mom’s gone.
 She pays the rent.
 I only get $900 a month and rent is $850.
 My daughter warned us not to vote for that man.
 Said he would bring disaster down on us all.
 I guess I should be thankful to him for not taking it all away from us.
 I’m sure he knows better than I do with him being such a brilliant businessman and all,” and I wonder if she’s being ironic or proudly parroting the state propaganda network.
 “I don’t know who’s gonna take care of me now that she’s gone.”